Fiji - Diving at Great White Wall

 What make the wall so wonderful is the strong tidal current which pushes large amounts of water through the narrow and shallow passage of the Somosomo Strait.
 It brings plankton and other nutrients to the reef.

-for the soft coral and we would see the soft coral opens up and bloom.
+When the current is passing through with nutrients it is the feeding time for the soft coral and we would see the soft coral opens up and bloom.
 The best timing to see the wall with blooming soft coral is after the strong current pass through and before soft coral closes again.

 The current at the Great White Wall can be crazy sometimes.
 It changes with the moon cycle plus other factors like wind and tide etc. The slackest current occur during half moon and the strongest currents happen around full moon and new moon.